Why are more consumers requesting anti-reflective coating?

 rs and data analysts that Amazon and other e-commerce giants are referring to glasses that contain AR coatings as “Computer Glasses”.
 AR coatings can help prevent blurred vision and headaches by counteracting the brightness emitted by computer or laptop screens.

-i-reflective coatings on your current classes?
+Can you get anti-reflective coatings on your current classes?

 Yes.
 However, before exploring the process of adding coatings to your existing glasses, you should understand that a better alternative is to have the AR coating applied when lenses are cut.
 Eyewear experts agree that this is the best way to achieve optimal quality by reducing the likelihood of scratches and flaws.
 In addition to yielding a flawless product, you can save a significant amount of money by having the coating applied when a new set of lenses is cut.